keith-price/nasa_apod/to-do.md

 4. Remove video, use gradient or other non-video background.
 Video not good for end user data use.
 Make sure background covers body at all sizes.

-5. Convert frontend to React
+5. Convert frontend to React (already added main components - layout needs work)